 Science – Combined (0653)

-What is the function of the cell membrane?
+What is the definition of diffusion?

 Where does sound travel at the greatest speed?